 For MIS purposes vocational programs have been designated as “special majors.”

-The appropriate matriculation data elements, in addition to the EOPS data elements, must be completed in order for the EOPS Program to receive funding for serving the student.

-A student's enrollment status should be determined at the time he/she is accepted into the program, and may not be changed in MIS within the same reporting year.

 A new EOPS student accepted at 12 units will be reported at 12 units for that initial academic year even if the student drops to 9 units within two months after acceptance.

-A student who is admitted into the program when enrolled in 9-11.5 units may not have his/her status changed to full-time for reporting purposes for that year, even that student subsequently enrolled in 12 or more units that same year.

-Students who are accepted into the program as full-time, but who subsequently enroll in less than 12 units within the same year should be reported as full-time for that year.

 For additional information regarding MIS reporting, please refer to the California Community College Management Information System Data Element Dictionary, available on the Chancellor’s Office website.

 Calendar of EOPS Reporting Deadlines and Meetings

 The below calendar are ongoing and unchanging deadlines and dates as of the 2018-19 academic year and every year thereafter.
-Should a date fall on a weekend or a holiday, that date is then assumed to be the most immediate preceding business day.
+Should a deadline fall on a weekend or a holiday, that date is then assumed to be the most immediate preceding business day.